David Ragan: 2020–present: Part-time racing

 In his retirement announcement, Ragan affirmed he was still open to racing part-time.
 On January 10, 2020, he announced that he would compete in the Daytona 500 with Rick Ware Racing, who partnered with Front Row Motorsports for this race to field Ragan's entry in the renumbered No. 36 Ford (usually the No. 53).
 The No. 36 was previously run by FRM teammate Matt Tifft in 2019 until the team scaled back operations.
 As part of this deal, FRM then leased the charter for the No. 36 (which they had kept for Ragan at the Daytona 500, giving him a guaranteed starting spot in the race) to RWR to use for the No. 53 for the remainder of the season.
-Ragan would qualify 30th in the 500 and go on to finish fourth, his first top-five since 2015 and his best ever finish in a Daytona 500, despite damage from one of the Big Ones occurring during the race.
+Ragan would qualify thirtieth in the 500 and go on to finish fourth, his first top-five since 2015 and his best ever finish in a Daytona 500, despite damage from one of the Big Ones occurring during the race.

-After retiring, Ragan transitioned into a test driver role for Ford Performance, which included simulator testing and assisting in development of the Next Gen car.
+After retiring, Ragan transitioned into a test driver role for Ford Performance, which included simulator testing and assisting in the development of the Next Gen car.
 In June, he was on the entry list to make his first Truck Series start since 2006 when he joined DGR-Crosley at Atlanta; the attempt was initially planned for Richmond until it was postponed due to the COVID-19 pandemic.
-However, due to random draw and the entry list exceeding 40 entries, the truck did not make the field.
+However, due to random draw and the entry list exceeding forty entries, the truck did not make the field.
 A second attempt at Michigan also failed for the same reason.
 Ragan would finally appear in a Truck race in September at Darlington, where he finished 22nd.
 He switched from Cup to Truck points prior to the following week's race at Richmond to be eligible to compete.

 Ragan returned to FRM in the No. 36 for the 2021 Daytona 500, although this year it was not in a partnership with Rick Ware Racing or another team with a charter.
 This meant that Ragan instead had no charter and had to race his way in through his Duel qualifying race.

-Ragan returned to Rick Ware Racing in 2022, this time in their No. 15, attempting the 2022 Daytona 500, finishing 8th, his fourth career top-10 finish in a Daytona 500.
+Ragan returned to Rick Ware Racing in 2022, this time in their No. 15, attempting the 2022 Daytona 500, finishing eighth, his fourth career top-ten finish in a Daytona 500.

+On November 29, 2023, RFK Racing announced that Ragan would be driving the No. 60 Ford Mustang Dark Horse at the 2024 Daytona 500 as a part of their #Stage60 project.
+BuildSubmarines.com signed in to sponsor the ride.
+He finished the race in twentieth position after leading two laps in the race.

+On July 6, 2024, NASCAR announced Ragan as the test driver for NASCAR's first electric racecar, the ABB NASCAR EV prototype, at the Chicago Street Course.